 To draw attention to 400 years of Grolsch, we are launching the new campaign “Grolsch celebrates 400 years of character” (Grolsch viert 400 jaar karakter).
 Craftsmanship and character, two pillars that have been part of the Grolsch DNA since its foundation in 1615, are central themes in this campaign.

 In October 2016 SABMiller was taken over by InBev.
 With this takeover Grolsch, together with Peroni and Meantime, was directly sold to Asahi Group from Japan.
-Along with Peroni and Meantime, Grolsch is now part of the European branch of Asahi Group, i.e. Asahi Europe Ltd.
+Along with Peroni and Meantime, Grolsch is now part of the European branch of Asahi Group, i.e. Asahi Breweries Europe Group.

 With this takeover new international markets can be tapped – all countries where Grolsch will be lavishly flowing.
 But we should not forget those countries where Grolsch was already well-represented: Canada, the United Kingdom, France, Australia, and multiple others (close to 70 countries).